sa20m10ar/sa20m10ar/README.md

 graduated from Faculty of Engineering "Computers and Systems Department"  💻.</div>
 <br>

-<div width="200" height="200">I'm a software engineer who is passionate about Mobile ecosystem.
-Currently I enjoy working with Flutter Framework from Google for Building Android , ios and web apps.</div>
+<div width="200" height="200">I'm a software engineer who is passionate about Web ecosystem.
+Currently I enjoy working with HTML , CSS and Javascript. </div>
 <br>